roe-dl/weewx-skyfield-almanac/README.md

 if available. `ha_declination` (`ha_dec`) is thus slightly different from `topo_dec` (`dec`).

+### Units

+While WeeWX 4.X only knew one unit for angles, `degree_compass`, there are more of them in WeeWX 5.X. `degree_compass` ist still there, but additionally there are `degree_angle` and `radian`.

+The same applies to unit groups.
+There was `group_direction`, which refers to the compass direction, and now there is also `group_angle`, which is used for altitude and declination.
+In WeeWX extensions you also find `group_coordinate`, which refers to the geographic coordinates latitude and longitude.

+Despite the compass direction originates at north, the unit `degree_compass` is used for other angles with other origins within WeeWX, too.
+They only have in common that they are measured within the base plane of the respective coordinate system.

 ## PyEphem and Skyfield

 If you install both PyEphem and Skyfield, Skyfield is preferred.
 If the